uwefassnacht/ti-sensor-tag-demo/README.md

 If you **do not have a SensorTag**, you can use any modern smartphone as a "fake" sensor.
 Just navigate from your phones browser [to this page here](https://quickstart.internetofthings.ibmcloud.com/iotsensor/).
 The page you just opened will "pretend" to be a temperature and humidity sensor.
 Here is a [link to a short tutorial] (https://developer.ibm.com/recipes/tutorials/use-the-simulated-device-to-experience-the-iot-foundation/) that will give you more background.
 The ID of your fake sensor will be displayed on the upper right of the page you opened on your smartphone.
 It's an alphanumeric string of 12 characters, which you will need later, specifically in step 13 below.

-## Steps to deploy NODE-RED on Bluemix
+## Steps to deploy Node-RED on Bluemix

 **Step 1:** If you don't already have a Bluemix account, go to [http://www.bluemix.net] (http://www.bluemix.net) and sign up (it's free).